Hide & Seek Festival 2026

 Hide & Seek Festival 2026 overview

-Hide&Seek’s next edition (2026) moves to Weston Park.
-It’s a weekend commitment: no day tickets, with camping and non-camping options.
+Hide&Seek’s next edition moves to Weston Park.
+It is a full weekend commitment with no day tickets, plus camping and non-camping options.

 This is not a “big city headline” festival like Parklife.
-Hide & Seek is smaller, more focused, and built around the dancefloor.
-If you want a curated house/minimal weekend and you’re happy committing to the full trip, it’s a strong pick.
-If you want day tickets and easy tube/train exits, look at All Points East instead.
+Hide & Seek is smaller, more focused and built around the dancefloor.
+If you want a curated house/minimal weekend and are happy committing to the full trip, it is a strong pick.

 | Dates | Friday 24 July to Sunday 26 July 2026 |